 Use a gallon sized zip-lock bag to hold the pork along with the marinade.
 It really is the best way to surround the meat with the liquid.
 Just be sure to place the bag in a baking dish before placing in the fridge …you never know if that bag might spring a leak!

-Ina Garten features this recipe for the grill or for the oven.
+Ina Garten features this recipe in her Back to Basics Cookbook.
+She states that that it works well on the grill or in the oven.
 If you must, go ahead and use your oven.
 But, I highly recommend the grill for this.
 The smoky flavor, combined with the lemon and herbs, is simply delicious.

 Be sure to keep track of time when grilling.
 Depending on your grill and the size of each tenderloin, the total grill time will be anywhere from 15 to 25 minutes.
 The best way to achieve the perfect “slight pinkness” is to check the internal temperature when you think it may be done.
 Insert your digital thermometer into the thickest part of the meat.
 When it reaches 137° …remove from the heat.
 Place in a clean baking dish and cover tightly with foil for 10 minutes.
 The meat will continue cooking and reach the desired internal temp of 140°.

 Even though it’s not in any way necessary, I like to grill some lemon as an embellishment for the final dish.
 Be sure to brush the sliced lemon with some oil before placing them on the grill.
 If you won’t be enjoying all of the pork tenderloins for tonight’s dinner, just slice what you think you will need at the moment.
 It is better to wrap the leftovers as a small roast rather than slices.
 Also, keep in mind …if you double wrap, the grilled pork can be frozen to be used in a month or two.
 It is delicious heated up as it is or you could make up some pan gravy to change it up a bit.

 Adapted from Ina Garten's Back to Basics Cookbook